 What to consider when changing your business name

-If you need to change your business name because the one you have is not working, assess the areas that will be impacted by the change and have a plan to address those changes before you begin the process.
+If your business name isn’t working for you, take time to assess the areas that will be impacted by the change.
+Create a plan to address those changes before you begin the process.

-- What about your business filing with your state if you are incorporated?
-Do you need to submit a name modification?
+- If your business is incorporated in your state, will you need to submit a name modification?
 What about your town?

 - Do you need to change your domain name and your email?